raquo/Airstream/README.md

 Similar to EventStream, Signal is **lazy**, so everything in the [Laziness](#laziness) section applies to Signals as well.

 Unlike EventStream, a Signal always has a current value.
-For instance, you could create a Signal by calling `val signal = eventStream.toSignal(initialValue)`.
+For instance, you could create a Signal by calling `val signal = eventStream.startWith(initialValue)`.
 In that example, `signal`'s current value would first equal to `initialValue`, and then any time `eventStream` emits a value, `signal`'s current value would be updated to the emitted value, and then `signal` would emit this new current value.

 However, all of that would only happen if `signal` had one or more observers (because of [Laziness](#laziness)).
 If `signal` had no observers, its current value would be stuck at the last current value it saved while it had observers, or at `initialValue` if it _never_ had observers.